Historical instruments

-Numerous historical instruments can be studied at the Trossingen University of Music: voice, historical keyboard instruments (harpsichord, historical organ, fortepiano, clavichord), basso continuo, chamber music, violin/viola, violoncello, viola da gamba, lute/theorbo/guitar, oboe, bassoon/dulcian, cornett, recorder, transverse flute, trumpet, clarinet, horn.
+Numerous historical instruments can be studied at the Trossingen University of Music: voice, historical keyboard instruments (harpsichord, historical organ, fortepiano, clavichord), violin/viola, violoncello, viola da gamba, lute/theorbo/guitar, oboe, bassoon/dulcian, cornett, recorder, transverse flute, trumpet, clarinet, horn.
 The university has an extensive collection of instruments for this purpose.

 Minor Subjects